kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 This class takes a TimeSpan that defines the length of time to wait for a specific condition to become true.
 In this case, the condition is that an element is Clickable.

+> NOTE: This would be a great time to show the other `ExpectedConditions` and discuss their benefit.

 This call is also wrapped in a try/catch and when a timeout is reached, the WebDriverWait object will throw an `WebDriverTimeoutException`.  we can then react to this timeout.

 Let's run the `RequestPage_Enter_New_Request_Form()` test and see if it succeeds.

 Now reduce the `TimeSpan` from 5 seconds to 2 seconds.  you should see the test fail and log the exception information for troubleshooting.

+Discussion Points:

+- Lots of different `ExpectedConditions` makes for flexibility/resiliency

+- TimeSpan will wait UNTIL condition is met, so if condition is met in milliseconds, you don't have to wait for entire configured timeout.

 ### Calling Javascript